 Derri Lewis (Associate Trustee)

 Derri is a composer with a portfolio ranging from concert music to electronic installations.
 He won the NCEM Young Composers Award in 2019.
-Derri is an alumnus of the Royal Welsh College of Music and Drama and Zürich University of the Arts, and continues his studies at King's College London.
+Derri is an alumnus of King’s College London (MA), the Royal Welsh College of Music and Drama (BMus), and Zürich University of the Arts.
+Derri works as Artist Development project manager at the Royal Academy of Music.